Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Methodology

 Before introducing our joint model, we define the parameters and describe prior specifications used in our proposed Bayesian framework.
 Conditioning on the $q \times q$ response cross-covariance matrix $\bm{\Sigma}$, we specify a Matrix-Normal prior on the $p \times q$-dimensional regression coefficient matrix $\bm{B}$, denoted by $\mc{MN}_{p,q}$, given by $ \bm{B} \mid \bm{\Sigma} \sim \mathcal{MN}_{p, q}( \bm{M}, \bm{V}, \bm{\Sigma})$.
 Here $\bm{M}$ is a $p \times q$ mean matrix and $\bm{V}$ is a $p \times p$ dimensional positive definite matrix expressing the row-wise covariance matrix of $\bm{B}$.
 The prior distribution of $\bm{B}$ depends on the data-level covariance matrix $\bm{\Sigma}$.
-While we can specify this prior covariance to be different from $\bm{\Sigma}$ with a different matrix of the same dimension, it would drastically increase the computational burden \citep{hazra2020multivariate}.
+While this prior covariance may differ from $\bm{\Sigma}$, it would significantly increase the computational burden \citep{hazra2020multivariate}.
 For the cross-response covariance matrix $\bm{\Sigma}$, we adopt a commonly used Inverse-Wishart prior $ \bm{\Sigma} \sim \mathcal{IW}(\bm{S}, v)$, with a positive definite scale matrix $\bm{S}$ and degrees of freedom $v$.
-The spatial correlation is governed by a Mat\'ern kernel in \eqref{Matern kernel} with $\phi$ and $\nu$.
-Since consistent estimation of the Mat\'ern parameters is challenging \citep{Zhang2004inconsistent}, we fix $\nu$ at a reasonable value and assign a uniform prior for $\phi$ as $ \phi \sim \mathcal{U}(0, b_{\phi})$, where $b_\phi$ is chosen so that the effective range corresponds to a minimal correlation (say, $0.01$ or $0.05$) at the domain diameter $\Delta = \max_{i,j} \lVert \bm{s}_i - \bm{s}_j \rVert_2$, ensuring sufficient posterior learning through data.
-We will discuss the reasoning for the prior of $\phi$ in Section~\ref{Bayesian computation}.
+The spatial correlation is governed by a Mat\'ern kernel in \eqref{eq:matern_kernel} with $\phi$ and $\nu$.
+Since consistent estimation of the Mat\'ern parameters is challenging \citep{Zhang2004inconsistent}, we fix $\nu$ at a reasonable value and assign a uniform prior for $\phi$ as $ \phi \sim \mathcal{U}(0, b_{\phi})$, where $b_\phi$ is chosen so that the effective range corresponds to a minimal correlation (say, $0.01$ or $0.05$) at the domain diameter $\Delta: = \underset{{k,l}}{\max}\lVert \bm{s}_k - \bm{s}_l \rVert_2$, ensuring sufficient posterior learning through data.
+We will discuss the reasoning for the prior of $\phi$ in Section~\ref{sec:bayesian_computation}.
 We further assume that the conditional cumulant functions $b_j(\cdot)$ for one-parameter regular exponential families are strictly convex for the $j$-th response.
-Consequently, defining the data and priors, our proposed hierarchical model is
+Consequently, our proposed hierarchical joint model is

-Our proposed conditional model allows flexibility of modeling dependence through the latent variable structure while allowing the conditional likelihood function to be any member of the exponential family.
-Moreover, we provide a rich class of Matrix-Normal Inverse-Wishart (MNIW) prior on $(\bm{B}, \bm{\Sigma})$, which is widely used in multi-response regression analysis \citep{Zhang21mult_geo}.
-Besides, the spatial range parameter $\phi$ is assigned a uniform prior to ensure flexibility in spatial correlation over the domain.